usbalbin/RayTracer/README.md

 ## TODO:
 - Rename "Object" struct to "Mesh"

+- Make sure there is CPU-compute support and remove depricated "DebugRayTracer"

 - Add support for multiple AABBs per mesh so there will be fewer triangles(expensive) to check for intersection per AABB(cheap) to improve performance.

 - If possible, increase number of threads per Mesh in "vertex-shader"-kernel.
 There is currently only 1 thread / Mesh.